9 Things You Don’t Realize Are Happening to Your Skin While You Sleep

 Your skin loses moisture

-Skin sebum excretion peaks at midday, and there is less sebum (oil) production at night, according to Sonoa Au, MD, of Advanced Dermatology, P.C., who is based in Brooklyn.
-Overnight, when you don't have a protective layer of natural oils on your skin, you lose more water.
-Losing water from the skin is called trans epidermal water loss, and it happens toward the end of the day and into the night.
-It's important to replenish the water loss with moisturizers overnight, Dr. Au suggests.
-These are dermatologists' golden rules for using moisturizer.
+Skin sebum (oil) excretion peaks at midday, and there is less sebum production at night, according to Sonoa Au, MD, of Advanced Dermatology, P.C. in Brooklyn, New York.
+You lose more water overnight, when you don’t have a protective layer of natural oils on your skin.
+Losing water from the skin is called transepidermal water loss, and it happens toward the end of the day and into the night.
+It’s important to replenish the water loss with moisturizers overnight to promote healthy, clear skin, Dr. Au suggests.

 Your skin temperature changes